 Femininity Is not Passive

 Dominican women are active in pretty much everything they do.
 They are always in the middle of something.
 They will be around with children, laugh with you, talk to friends and enjoy life.
 They like doing things around the house and there will always be something that needs to be done.
-They put the effort in what they do and it shows.
+They put effort into what they do and it shows.